rustfoundation/foundation.rust-lang.org/grants/test-grants.md

 Details of what type of work will be funded

-## Who is eligible to apply for a XXX Grant?
+## Who is eligible to apply for a Test Grant?

 Eligibility criteria

 ## How will the selection process work?

-Link to the XXX Grants section of the selection process page
+Link to the Test Grants section of the selection process page

 ## Applications timeline